SulavAdhikari/RoomRental/README.md

 ## Machine Learning

-This uses A linear regression model to calculate a suitable rent price from BHK and number of bathrooms. the training data was scraped and contains real data from kathmandu valley
+This uses A linear regression model to calculate a suitable rent price from BHK and number of bathrooms. the training data was scraped and contains real data from kathmandu valley  <br>

-Model: Linear Regression
+Model: Linear Regression  <br>
-Type: Multiple Linear Regression
+Type: Multiple Linear Regression  <br>
-Data Collection: Scraped
+Data Collection: Scraped  <br>

 # Website